Enzyme assay: Chromatographic

 Chromatographic assays measure product formation by separating the reaction mixture into its components by chromatography.
 This is usually done by high-performance liquid chromatography (HPLC), but can also use the simpler technique of thin layer chromatography.
 Although this approach can need a lot of material, its sensitivity can be increased by labelling the substrates/products with a radioactive or fluorescent tag.
 Assay sensitivity has also been increased by switching protocols to improved chromatographic instruments (e.g. ultra-high pressure liquid chromatography) that operate at pump pressure a few-fold higher than HPLC instruments (see High-performance liquid chromatography#Pump pressure).

 Factors affecting assays

 Several factors effect the assay outcome and a recent review summarizes the various parameters that needs to be monitored to keep an assay up and running.

 Salt Concentration

 Most enzymes cannot tolerate extremely high salt concentrations.
 The ions interfere with the weak ionic bonds of proteins.
 Typical enzymes are active in salt concentrations of 1-500 mM.
-As usual there are exceptions such as the halophilic algae and bacteria.
+As usual there are exceptions such as the halophilic algae and halophilic bacteria.